Bird Archive Notes

 Seasons.
 For the purposes of this project seasons are defined in the following way: winter=Dec.-Jan.-Feb.; spring=March-Apr.-May; summer=June-July-Aug.; autumn=Sept.-Oct.-Nov.

-Nineteenth-century data on the birds’ occurrence, arrival, and departure dates is drawn principally from H. L. Clark’s The Birds of Amherst & Vicinity, including nearly the whole of Hampshire County (1887), originally published in Amherst, Mass., by J. E. Williams and now available via the HathiTrust.
-In cases where data is not available in Clark, two additional sources—Ebenezer Emmons’s Birds of Massachusetts (1833), originally published in Dr. Edward Hitchcock’s “Report on the Geology, Minerology, Botany and Zoology of Massachusetts”, pp. 528-51, and J. A. Allen’s “Catalogue of the Birds Found at Springfield, Mass., with Notes on their Migrations, Habits, & c., together with a list of those birds found in the State not yet observed at Springfield”, originally published in the Proceedings of the Essex Institute at Salem, Vol. IV, No. 2, September 1864 (HathiTrust) have helped us to partly fill in the record.
+Nineteenth-century data on the birds’ occurrence, arrival, and departure dates is drawn principally from H. L. Clark’s The Birds of Amherst & Vicinity, including nearly the whole of Hampshire County (1887), originally published in Amherst, Mass., by J. E. Williams and now available via the HathiTrust [1].
+In cases where data is not available in Clark, two additional sources—Ebenezer Emmons’s Birds of Massachusetts (1833), originally published in Dr. Edward Hitchcock’s “Report on the Geology, Minerology, Botany and Zoology of Massachusetts”, pp. 528-51, and J. A. Allen’s “Catalogue of the Birds Found at Springfield, Mass., with Notes on their Migrations, Habits, & c., together with a list of those birds found in the State not yet observed at Springfield”, originally published in the Proceedings of the Essex Institute at Salem, Vol. IV, No. 2, September 1864 (HathiTrust) have helped us to partly fill in the record [2].

-Twenty-first-century data on the birds’ occurrence, arrival, and departure dates derives from several sources: The Massachusetts Avian Records Committee State List; Mass Audubon and the Mass Audubon Breeding Bird Atlas 1 Species Accounts; the Cornell Laboratory of Ornithology and Birds of the World; and Wayne R. Petersen and Brian E. Small’s Field Guide to Birds of Massachusetts published by Scott & Nix, Inc., 2017.
-Additionally, Peter Westover's 2008 "Amherst College Bird Survey," a compilation of data from Westover's 2008 fieldwork; Breeding Bird Survey data for 2007-2008 from Harvey Allen; Christmas Count results for 1999 through 2007 from Craig Allen; and Grassland Bird Survey results from the mid-1990’s supplies information for the Bird-ring.
+Twenty-first-century data on the birds’ occurrence, arrival, and departure dates derives from several sources: The Massachusetts Avian Records Committee State List; the Mass Audubon and the Mass Audubon Breeding Bird Atlas 1 Species Accounts; and Wayne R. Petersen and Brian E. Small’s Field Guide to Birds of Massachusetts published by Scott & Nix, Inc., 2017.
+For 21st-century data, we have also cast our net into the virtual environment, sifting resources including the Cornell Lab of Ornithology and Birds of the World.

 Data on the global conservation status of Dickinson’s birds in our century is readily available.
 Our primary source for this information is the IUCN Red List.
 In future, we plan to include regional conservation information.
 For the specific environmental threats to birds occurring in North America, The American Bird Conservancy site is an excellent resource.

-Data regarding the conservation status of Dickinson’s birds in the twentieth century is recoverable through the documentation provided in the Christmas Bird Censuses, first begun in 1900 by ornithologist Frank M. Chapman and then carried on throughout the century.
+Data regarding the conservation status of Dickinson’s birds in the twentieth century is partly recoverable through the documentation provided in the Christmas Bird Censuses, first begun in 1900 by ornithologist Frank M. Chapman and then carried on throughout the century.

 The conservation status of Dickinson’s birds in the 19th-century is often unreported or simply unknown.
 One long-term aim of Dickinson’s Birds is to begin to fill in this important but largely blank record.

-Data regarding the conservation status of Dickinson’s birds in the twentieth century is recoverable through the documentation provided in the Christmas Bird Censuses, first begun in 1900 by ornithologist Frank M. Chapman and then carried on throughout the century.
+Data regarding the conservation status of Dickinson’s birds in the twentieth century is partly recoverable through the documentation provided in the Christmas Bird Censuses, first begun in 1900 by ornithologist Frank M. Chapman and then carried on throughout the century.

 The conservation status of Dickinson’s birds in the 19th-century is often unreported or simply unknown.
 One long-term aim of Dickinson’s Birds is to begin to fill in this important but largely blank record.